Here are the best Types of Monstera that you can include in your houseplant collection for an instant green appeal with the beautiful cut foliage!

 Botanical Name: Monstera deliciosa ‘Albo Variegata’

-The sheer beauty of this gorgeous and expensive monstera variety is incomparable!
+The sheer beauty of these gorgeous and expensive Types of variegated Monstera is incomparable!
 The variegated leaves in bright, pure white shade and green hues look magnificent with fine cuts.

 Botanical Name: Monstera adansonii

-Also known as the Swiss Cheese plant, this variety is smaller than deliciosa.
+Also known as the Swiss Cheese plant, this variety is smaller than the Different types of Monstera.
 It has heart-shaped dark green foliage with cuts.
 Some leaves are round in shape, whereas a few are narrower.

 Botanical Name: Monstera dubia

-This beautiful variety is also known as the ‘Shingle plant.’
-It has small heart-shaped leaves patterned in light and dark green veins.
+These Monstera are also known as the ‘Shingle plant.’
+They have small heart-shaped leaves patterned in light and dark green veins.
+This charming Monstera is a visually appealing choice for those looking to diversify their indoor plant collection.

 Botanical Name: Monstera pinnatipartita

 It is a climbing variety that changes dramatically with age.
-The small leaves have a rough texture with prominent hollow veins.
+Its small leaves feature a rough texture and prominent hollow veins, creating a unique and eye-catching appearance.

 7. Silver Monstera